ibm-cloud-docs/monitoring/api/alert_api.md

 This parameter describes the alert.

-The description is available when you view an alert in the *Alerts* section of the Sysdig web UI, and it is included in notification emails.
+The description is available when you view an alert in the *Alerts* section of the monitoring UI, and it is included in notification emails.